When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Ayla in Pop Culture

-• Ayla (Earth’s Children): The most famous bearer of the name is the protagonist of Jean M. Auel’s series, starting with The Clan of the Cave Bear.
-She is depicted as a brilliant, resilient healer and huntress.
+• Ayla (Earth’s Children): The heroine of Jean M. Auel’s series, beginning with The Clan of the Cave Bear.
+She is a healer, a hunter, and the reason the name entered American English.

 FAQs About the Name Ayla